pl561/form_pyqt5/README.md

 # form_pyqt5
-PyQt5 gui with formular fields
+* PyQt5 graphic user interfaces
+* Code examples of PyQt5 widgets
+* Useful gui tools such as charts with curves, etc